mBarreau/tf2-bfgs/README.md

 ### Using Tensorflow tf.Module

-Define the multilayer perceptron as follows:
+We will define our own multilayer perceptron as follows:
 ```
 def init(layers):
     Ws, bs = [], []